zoxpx/pxdocs/content/reference/CLI/updating-volumes.md

 As shown above, the `shared` field is set to `yes` indicating that `clitest` is now a shared volume

+### Related topics

+* For more information about creating shared Portworx volumes through Kubernetes, refer to the [Create shared PVCs](/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-shared-pvcs/) page.

 ## Changing a volume's sticky option

 For adding the `--sticky` attribute to a volume, use the following command: